Textiles Folio Online Short Course

 Who should attend?

-In addition to benefiting professional practitioners and students with applications to future employment; the Textile Portfolio course can also help prepare students for application to the following University of the Arts London programmers, and elsewhere.
+The Textiles Folio course can also help prepare students for application to the following programmes at the University of the Arts London and elsewhere.

 - BA (Hons) Costume Design